brooth/jeta-site/mysite/home/markdown/multi-modules.md

 ###DI Scopes

 Let's go through an example, in which we need to substitute an entity that's injected in the main module.
-As it's described in [*Dependency Injection*](/guide/inject.html) guide, we must create a scope and provider that extend corresponding classes from the main module.
-With a created scope you can provide different entities for old dependencies.
+As it's described in [*Dependency Injection*](/guide/inject.html) guide, we must create a scope and provider that extends corresponding classes from the main module.
+With created scope you can provide different entities for old dependencies.
 There's one problem though - how to replace the scope with the test one?
-We can use `@Implementation` [feature](/guide/implementation.html) for this:
+We can use `@Implementation` [feature](/guide/implementation.html) for:

     :::java
     @Scope